wallarm/product-documentation/docs/admin-en/configuration-guides/sso/employ-user-auth.md

 After that, the user will be notified by an email that the login using SSO is disabled with a suggestion (link) to restore the password to log in with the login/password pair.
 In addition, two-factor authentication becomes available to the user.

 !!! info "See also"
-    [Disabling and removing the configured SSO provider.][doc-disable-sso]
+    [Changing the configured integration with SSO provider][doc-disable-sso]